aryanvgithub/SRIP2022_Submission/README.md

 For solving this task a pre-trained model "YAMnet" was taken in use.<br><br>

-YAMnet is a highly specialized model that can even differenciate between sounds made by insects, birds and even differenciate between different different kind of noise like white noise, traffic etc.<br><br>
+YAMnet is a highly specialized model that can even differenciate between sounds made by insects, birds and even differenciate between different kind of noise like white noise, traffic etc.<br><br>

 As the question required the classifiation only among Scilence, Speech and Noise,